-Customers can cancel their trip up to 18 hours before travel for a full refund (2 pm the day prior to travel).
-If you cancel within the 18-hour period before travel, no refund will be issued.
+Customers can cancel their trip up to 18 hours before travel for a full refund (2 pm the day prior to travel) or up to 24 hours prior to day 1 for Multi-Day Package Bookings.
+If you cancel within the 18-hour period (or 24-hour period for packages) before travel, no refund will be issued.
 Rebooking fees of $50 also apply.

 In the instance that your preferred date of travel is cancelled by us, we will rebook you on the next available date we are departing at no additional cost to you.
 For more information on booking changes and other options contact our Reservations team via email: firstname.lastname@example.org or phone: 07 4052 8300.